Fz3r0/Fz3r0/Networking/Attacking-Cisco/THM-L2-MAC-Flooding-&-ARP-Spoofing-writeup.md

 ### Man-in-the-Middle: Intro to ARP Spoofing

-- As you may have noticed, MAC Flooding can be considered a real "noisy" technique _**(making the switch go crazy and doing a DoS like attack is not so ninja)**_.
+- As you may have noticed, `MAC Flooding` can be considered a real "noisy" technique _**(making the switch go crazy and doing a "DoS like" attack is not so ninja)**_.

-- In order to reduce the risk of detection and DoS we will leave `macof` aside for now.
+- In order to reduce the risk of detection and `DoS` we will leave `macof` aside for now.

 - Instead, we are going to perform so-called `ARP cache poisoning` attacks against `Alice` and `Bob`, in an attempt to become a **fully-fledged `Man-in-the-Middle (MITM)**`.